josephkitonga/buupass/README.md

 # buupass
 booking system
-Build with php coeigniter framework and jquery for posts and popups
+Build with php codeigniter framework and jquery for posts and popups